3D-Herschel: Constraining Dust Emission with Panchromatic Modeling of 3D-HST Galaxies: Changes in Inferred Parameters for Galaxies with Significant Herschel Detections

+where the subscripts H and noH denote values obtained with and without Herschel constraints.
+We find that stellar mass, SFR, and $\tau_{\mathrm{diffuse}}$ exhibit greater tension:$~$43\% of galaxies have $\vert\frac{\Delta x}{\sigma_{\Delta x}}\vert > 1$ and$~$15\% have $\vert\frac{\Delta x}{\sigma_{\Delta x}}\vert > 2$, exceeding Gaussian expectations.
+In contrast, age, $\tau_{\mathrm{birthcloud}}$, and metallicity, show a fewer percent of large residuals, more consistent with Gaussian-distributed uncertainties.
 By directly constraining obscured SFR and dust emission, we obtain more reliable estimates of the degenerate parameters.
 Consequently, dustier, more star-forming systems are inferred to have younger ages, lower stellar masses, and reduced metallicities, while the opposite holds for less dusty and star-forming galaxies.
 Many of the offsets outside the 1$\sigma$ box are driven by $\tau_{\mathrm{diffuse}}$, likely reflecting the limitations of earlier $\tau$ estimates derived from models lacking FIR data.
 In the absence of FIR constraints, a fixed FIR color was used to match the log-averaged \citet{DaleHelou2002} templates, which either over- or underestimates the dust content in more than half of the IR-bright sample.

 To highlight the limitations of fixed SED templates used in fits without FIR constraints, Figure \ref{fig:composites} presents composite SEDs for the IR-bright sample: objects whose offsets remain within 1$\sigma$ (left panel) and those that are significantly dustier and more star-forming (right panel).
-These composites are constructed following the same procedure as in Figure \ref{fig:1composite}, as described in Section \ref{sec:IR bright}.
+These composites are constructed following the same procedure as in Figure \ref{fig:1composite}, as described in the caption of Figure \ref{fig:1composite}.